 Cameroon is not a member of the WTO Agreement on Government Procurement.
-Government procurement is administered by the Directorate of Public Works.
+Government procurement is administered by the Government Procurement Regulatory Board (in French, Agence de Regulation des Marches Publics, or ARMP).
 Local companies receive preferential price margins and other preferences on all government procurement and development projects.
-As part of its economic reform program, the Government has established more open tender announcements, established independent monitors for large government contract awards and instituted more regular audits of tender awards.
-Cameroon's tight budget circumstances require that most direct purchases by the government have preidentified sources of financing.
-The Government of Cameroon has a low credit rating because of continuing difficulty in paying its debts.
+As part of its economic reform program, the Cameroon government has established more open tender announcements, established independent monitors for large government contract awards, and instituted more regular audits of tender awards.
+Cameroon's tight budget circumstances require that most direct purchases by the Cameroon government have pre-identified sources of financing.

-EXPORT CONTROLS AND SUBSIDIES
+EXPORT SUBSIDIES

 Coffee and cocoa exports must obtain a quality grade certification from one of three government-approved quality testing companies.
-Export licenses are also required for "strategic" products such as gold and diamonds and for ecologically sensitive items (i.e., items governed by the CITES Convention - live animals, birds, and medicinal plants).
-The government bans exports of some types of forest products, as an environmental conservation measure.
+Export licenses are also required for "strategic" products such as gold and diamonds, and for ecologically sensitive items (i.e., items governed by the CITES convention on live animals, birds, and medicinal plants).
+The Cameroon government bans exports of some types of forest products as an environmental conservation measure.
 No export subsidies are currently in place.

-INTELLECTUAL PROPERTY RIGHTS PROTECTION
+INTELLECTUAL PROPERTY RIGHTS (IPR) PROTECTION

-A new agreement among francophone African countries, signed in 1999 in Bangui, aims at bringing their intellectual property laws into compliance with the WTO Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS).
+A new agreement among francophone African countries, signed in 1999 in Bangui, aims at bringing their intellectual property laws into compliance with TRIPS.
 Cameroon has ratified the Bangui Agreement and an interagency committee has been created to update Cameroon's IPR laws.
-The interagency committee has not yet produced a draft law for parliamentary approval to bring older Cameroonian laws into accord with the Bangui agreement and TRIPS.
-Cameroon is also a party to the Paris Convention on Industrial Property and the Universal Copyright Convention.
-A licensed copyright company, the Societe Civile Nationale des Droits d'Auteurs, registers copyrights for music, books and periodicals, paintings, and theatrical productions.
+In November 2001, the committee produced a draft law, which the National Assembly passed.
+This law (which was drafted with the assistance of WIPO) brings older Cameroonian laws into accord with the Bangui Agreement and TRIPS.

+Cameroon is a also party to the Paris Convention on Industrial Property and the Universal Copyright Convention.
+The licensed copyright company (the Societe Civile Nationale des Droits d'Auteurs) that formerly registered copyrights for music, books and periodicals, paintings, and theatrical productions has been put into liquidation.
+In its place, new structures covering each specific domain are being created.
 IPR enforcement is problematic due to the small size of the market, the cost of enforcement, and rudimentary understanding of IPR among government officials.
 U.S. industry complains that software piracy is widespread.

-Cameroon is the headquarters for the fourteen nation West Africa Intellectual Property Organization (OAPI), which offers registration for patents and trademarks.
-Patents in Cameroon are good for 10 years and renewable every five years thereafter, so long as the patent was used in any OAPI member country at least once.
+Cameroon is the headquarters for the fourteen-nation West Africa Intellectual Property Organization (OAPI), which offers patents and trademarks registration.
+Patents in Cameroon are good for ten years and renewable every five years thereafter, so long as the patent was used in any OAPI member country at least once.
 Compulsory licensing also exists.
-Registered trademarks are good for twenty years and renewable every 10 years thereafter.
+Registered trademarks are good for twenty years and renewable every ten years thereafter.
 Trademark enforcement is weak due to limited government expertise and resources.
 OAPI is a member of the World Intellectual Property Organization (WIPO).